guytepper/wifwoof/README.md

 If you encounter any issues during installation and would like to contribute, please don't hesitate to reach out!

+> [!NOTE]
+> Price updates are mocked in development mode, so you can develop hassle free.
+> We use Firebase Realtime Database to listen to price changes in production.

 ## License
 The source code is released under the AGPL-3.0 license.
 The project assets are outside the scope of the license.